Cookie Policy

 Teaching Tools

-There’s a lot for students to tackle in this lesson step!
-For support, check out this blog post on keeping students engaged with video External link , or visit the OER Project Communit External link y to see how other educators approach teaching with video.
+There’s a lot for students to tackle here!
+For support, check out this blog post on keeping students engaged with video External link .
+In this post, Dr. Bob Bain suggests several strategies, such as:

 The global economy in 1750 was rapidly changing as European powers rose.
 But older powers like China remained dominant.
 The stories of Lord Macartney and Qing Shih—both mariners, but quite different otherwise—help illustrate the picture of the global economy in 1750.